 Oh and I had links too!
 So many links!
 Links to studies, links from peer-reviewed papers, links showing physical changes in the brain of people with chronic depression, I even had links with results of Functional MRI (fMRI) that showed what a brain in the midst of a severe depressive episode looks like vs a “normal” brain.

-But the funny thing (funny/ironic, not funny/ha-ha) about having anxiety is that you are likely too anxious to write about it!
+But the funny thing (funny/ironic, not funny/ha-ha) about having anxiety is that you are usually too anxious to write about it!
 And definitely too anxious to publish it!
 So I suppose I wanted to find link after link so y’all wouldn’t just think to yourselves, “Oh he’s crazy.”
 “Depression?
 Yeah that’s not a real thing.
 Just be happy.”
 “Anxiety?
 Why would you be anxious around us, we’re your friends.”
 Or the ever popular “Happiness is a choice.”

 But now I realize I don’t need 9 million links.
 There are a few in this entry, but ultimately, I can’t change anybody’s mind.
 And that’s ok.
 It has to be.
 I can’t vanish the negative bias people have around it.
 Not by myself.
 I’m not a scientist working on the latest research into mental illness.
 I can’t show you that 40 million of us aren’t “crazy” or “just sad.”
 You either believe it’s a real thing and that I work my ass off every day to function as a stable human being, or you don’t.